 We welcome applications from young womxn (15 – 25yrs), from anywhere in the UK.

-Don’t worry if your application is unsuccessful this time – we will be creating a larger ongoing writing opportunity for women through August, celebrating and exploring the work being made and shared in the absence of the Edinburgh Festivals.
+Don’t worry if your application is unsuccessful this time – we hope to create a larger ongoing writing opportunity for women through August, celebrating and exploring the work being made and shared in the absence of the Edinburgh Festivals.

 What do I have to do?

 Send Stellar Quines a short email, between 1 – 700 words, about why you are interested in the project and what you are hoping to get out of the opportunity.
 Perhaps you have found that you’re able to engage with theatre in new ways digitally, or you’ve ambitions of working within theatre one day – give us a snapshot of your passions and interests.
 If chosen applicants must commit to writing one review a week from May 25, for six weeks.

 What kind of thing are you looking for?

 We’re looking for young passionate womxn who are excited talking about, seeing and exploring theatre and sharing their experiences and passion.

 I’ve never written theatre reviews or interviews before, can I apply?